 3. “Moonchild” – This is it.
 A freakish intro ala a movie dialogue sample (I think?) and then a full, headlong dive into the finest of Southern Doom.
 This is where it all comes together, rumbling rhythms from bassist Jeremy Allen and Erik’s drums and monolithic guitar riffs.
 Lumbering over the aural terrain like a sinister sloth bent on somber misery, Shadix’s guitar transmissions and Crystal’s carried-on-the-wind vocals do their thing.
 The detour into music reminiscent of classic Black Sabbath in the lingering final section of the song is a masterful capstone to this phenomenal EP.

-I want to take a moment to thank everyone that has been involved with the making of this Riff Relevant Presents visual series including: Ember – Erik Bigelow, Crystal Bigelow, Craig Shadix & Jeremy Allen – Matt Washburn & Ledbelly Sound Studio – Misty Lea & Eric Crowe at Doomsayer Records – Will Bouton & Fugo Films – Sandra Araujo for Art Contributions – Greg Yates for Video Creation.
+I want to take a moment to thank everyone that has been involved with the making of this visual series including Ember – Erik Bigelow, Crystal Bigelow, Craig Shadix, & Jeremy Allen – Matt Washburn & Ledbelly Sound Studio – Misty Lea & Eric Crowe at Doomsayer Records – Will Bouton & Fugo Films – Sandra Araujo for Art Contributions – Greg Yates for Video Creation.